 THE BOY WHO LIVED

-"Come on Lils, you think that fly on the wall is going to be the death of him.
-Let me give him one more go" Sirius tried again for the fifth time that hour.
+“Come on Lils, you think that fly on the wall is going to be the death of him.
+Let me give him one more go,” Sirius tried again for the fifth time that hour.

 “But I can-” Sirius began again but was interrupted by the man on the couch.

-Sirius grinned and Lily shot him an evil look for giving the man false hope when suddenly there was a horrible sound of something huge smashing down in the kitchen.
+Sirius grinned.
+Lily shot the man an evil look for giving Sirius false hopes; when suddenly there was a crash in the kitchen.

-The familiar eyes slid over to the side to land on the two of them, and he frowned as he caught sight of them.
-Then his face grimaced, and he clutched his head and groaned as if he was suddenly in great pain.
+The familiar eyes slid over to the side to land on the two, and he frowned as he caught sight of them.
+Then his face grimaced.
+He clutched his head, his nose scrunching up like Lily’s did when she got a migraine.
 Sirius and Remus exchanged wary looks, wondering if this was some kind of trick, but as soon as it had started, the boy relaxed again.
-Once his face calmed a bit his eyes reopened, with words slurring slightly he stated, "Alright" and very slowly he raised both arms above his head, then brought them back down to his side to help lift him up.
+Once his face calmed a bit his eyes reopened.
+With words slurring slightly he stated, “Alright.”
+He raised both arms above his head, then brought them back down to his side to help lift him up.